 Cloud analytics for organizations

 Tableau’s mission is to help people see and understand data.
 Our features are carefully designed to help people transform data into meaning.
 One area of focus is calculations.
 The easier it is to express ideas in a calculation language, the more meaning people can generate.
-The introduction of Level of Detail Expressions in Tableau 9.0 is a breakthrough in this regard.
-These new expressions let people express powerful concepts using simple statements.
+The introduction of Level of Detail (LOD) Expressions in Tableau 9.0 was a breakthrough in this regard.
+These LOD expressions let people express powerful concepts using simple statements.

 Each of the following 15 workbooks contains customized data sources and can be downloaded for further details.
 If you do not have a copy of Tableau Desktop, you can get a free 14-day trial here.
 We recommend that you use these customized data sources if you choose to follow the instructions and re-create the views.

 Finding the number of orders each customer has made is relatively easy, but what if we wanted to know the number of customers who made one order, two orders, three orders, and so forth?
 To build this view, we must break up the number of customers by the number of orders made.
 This is a simple question, but breaking out a measure by another measure would be difficult without LOD Expressions.